Art, Parties & Protests

 There’s a sense of common bond and understanding that permeates social interactions.
 If you speak Spanish it helps enormously of course.
 I already spoke a little, but also took some lessons with Yolanda at the ICC Spanish School, while staying at Casa Frida in the same building - highly recommended.
 Whether you’re buying a coffee or hailing a taxi, the common niceties of saying hello and good morning are never forgotten and make a certain connection.
 As a tourist, it takes you a long way to start paying attention to that.
 Without making it, doors will remain closed to you.

 In some of the galleries in Oaxaca City, if you see a piece of art you like, express interest, and make the common connection, you might be invited back later to talk directly with the artist about their work.
 If you end up buying a piece in this way, the transaction has a lot more meaning for all involved.
-If you go out for dinner and connect with your fellow diners, you are just as likely to be invited to party until dawn in a house in the hills as anyone that’s lived there for years.
+If you go out for dinner and connect with your fellow diners, you are just as likely to be invited to party with them until sunrise as anyone that’s lived there for years.